On the Running Time of Hypergraph Bootstrap Percolation: Introduction

 The growth rate of the maximum running time for the $K_5$-bootstrap process is still unknown.
 In fact, it is an interesting open problem to determine whether or not it is quadratic~\cite{Bollobas+17,Balogh+19}.
 To date, the best known lower bound is given by Balogh et al.~\cite{Balogh+19} by exploiting connections to additive combinatorics; their result improved on a bound of $n^{13/8-o\left(1\right)}$ due to~\cite{Bollobas+17}.
 Let $r_3\left(n\right)$ be the largest cardinality of a subset of $[n]$ without a $3$-term arithmetic progression.
-While the asymptotics of $r_3\left(n\right)$ are not known precisely, Roth's Theorem~\cite{Roth53} implies that $r_3\left(n\right)=o\left(n\right)$ (see~\cite{Schoen21} for the best known quantitative bound) and the Behrend Construction~\cite{Behrend} yields $r_3\left(n\right)\geq n^{1-O\left(1/\sqrt{\log\left(n\right)}\right)}$.
+While the asymptotics of $r_3\left(n\right)$ are not known precisely, Roth's Theorem~\cite{Roth53} implies that $r_3\left(n\right)=o\left(n\right)$ (see~\cite{Schoen21,KellyMeka23+} for recent quantitative bounds) and the Behrend Construction~\cite{Behrend} yields $r_3\left(n\right)\geq n^{1-O\left(1/\sqrt{\log\left(n\right)}\right)}$.